 For example, foreign exchange is a 24-hour market but it’s divided into the European, Asian and U.S. trading sessions.
 Although there is some overlap in the sessions, the main currencies in each market are traded mostly during specific market hours.
 Additionally, currencies are always traded in pairs.

-To understand how you can trade currencies using binary options, consider the EUR/USD pair.
+To understand how you can trade currencies using binary options, consider the EUR/USD Currency Pair.
 If a trader thinks the Euro will strengthen relative to the U.S. Dollar, he or she places a “Call” option believing that the pair will rise.
 Conversely, if the trader thinks the Euro will weaken relative to the U.S. Dollar, he or she places a “Put” option.

 The currency on the left (the Euro here) is known as “the base”.
 The currency on the right (the USD here) is known as “the counter”.